 Set your foundation now

 Do a few Cat/Cow warm-ups and a High Lunge on both sides.
 Then come into Down Dog and step forward into Warrior I on the right side.
-Move into Warrior I like you always do, watching how you habitually place your feet, how grounded you feel, how spacious, and how much (or how little) you are enjoying the moments you spend in Warrior I. Do this on both sides before reading the next paragraph.
+Move into Warrior I like you always do, watching how you habitually place your feet and your hips.
+Observe how grounded and spacious you feel, how free your breath is, and how much (or how little) you are enjoying the moments you spend in Warrior I. Do this on both sides before reading the next paragraph.
 When you have completed one Warrior I on each side, come back to this article, read to the end, and then repeat the pose.

 Try it again: Consciously set your foundation